slurmulon/gooey/README.md

 ## Rational

-Every JavaScript framework insists on creating its own data binding mechanism.
+Many JavaScript SPA frameworks insist on creating their own data binding mechanism in addition to their other features.
 Although a lot of great things have risen from this, we believe that people have learned a lot over the years and that is quickly becoming a wasted effort.

 There **is** a solution that can solve the majority of all modern needs, and we know this to be true because we keep re-creating the same things over and over.